virtual-labs/exp-depth-first-search-au/experiment/theory.md

-# Depth-First Search Algorithm
+# Depth-First Traversal Algorithm

 ### Depth first Search or Depth first traversal is a recursive algorithm for searching all the vertices of a graph or tree data structure.

-The depth-first search or DFS algorithm traverses or explores data structures, such as trees and graphs.
+The depth-first traversal or DFS algorithm traverses or explores data structures, such as trees and graphs.
 The algorithm starts at the root node (in the case of a graph, you can use any random node as the root node) and examines each branch as far as possible before backtracking.

 To implement DFS traversal, you need to utilize a stack data structure with a maximum size equal to the total number of vertices in the graph.